palisades-lakes/multimethod-experiments/docs/benchmarks.md

-The bottom line is that differences in the results less than 10% or so shouldn't be taken seriously, which is no doubt true in any case.
+The bottom line is that differences in the results less than 10% or so shouldn't be taken seriously, which would no doubt be true in any case.

 ## general assumptions